Guardsquare/proguard-core/docs/md/building.md

-If you've downloaded the source code of the **ProGuardCORE** library, you can build it in a number of ways:
+If you've downloaded the source code of the **ProGuardCORE** library, you can build it yourself with Gradle:

-- build.gradle : a Gradle build file for all platforms.
+- Build the artifacts:

-        gradle clean assemble
+        ./gradlew assemble

-- pom.xml: a Maven POM for all platforms.

-        mvn clean package

-- build.sh: a simple and fast shell script for GNU/Linux.

-        ./build.sh

-Once built, you can include the library and its dependencies in your own projects.
+- Publish the artifacts to your local Maven cache (something like `~/.m2/`):

+        ./gradlew publishToMavenLocal

+- Build tar and zip archives with the binaries and documentation:

+        ./gradlew distTar distZip

-You can also build the complete API documentation with
+- Build the complete API documentation with

-    gradle javadoc
+        ./gradlew javadoc

-You can then find the [API documentation](api/index.html) in `docs/api`.
+You can then find the [API documentation](api/index.html) in `docs/md/api`.